Studying Jonah 1

 1. HISTORY - Who was it written about?
 How does the text describe them?

-What was the instruction given from the Lord and what was Jonah’s response in Jonah 1:2-3?
+What was Jonah’s response to the Lord’s instruction in Jonah 1:2-3?

 What reason is given for Jonah's actions (repeated twice in Jonah 1:3 and again in Jonah 1:10)?